-The Airport currently has historically had daily scheduled commercial air service and it is anticipated this service will continue in the future.
-Therefore, the runway, taxiway, and apron will need to be cleared a half-hour before the first flight of the day leaves and the last flight of the day arrives in coordination with the latest published flight schedules.
+Currently the Airport currently does have daily scheduled commercial air service, therefore the runway, taxiway, and apron will be cleared for general use and in preparedness of emergency services.
 Along with snow plowing on the airside (taxiways, runway, and apron inside the perimeter fence) plowing should occur on Airport Road and within the parking lot in order to accommodate air service passengers and car rental operations.
 If needed, Airport staff may request help from the Traffic & Streets Division to assist with plowing, snow blowing to remove wind rows, and snow removal.